Panic Room

 Plot

 Recently divorced Meg Altman and her eleven-year-old daughter, Sarah, move into a four-story brownstone in New York City's Upper West Side.
-The house's previous owner, a reclusive millionaire, installed a "panic room" to protect the occupants from intruders.
-The room is reinforced by concrete and steel on all sides and a thick steel door.
-There is also an extensive security system with multiple surveillance cameras and a public address system.
+The house's previous owner, a reclusive millionaire, had installed a "panic room" to protect himself from intruders.
+The room is reinforced with concrete and steel and features a thick steel door.
+It also includes an extensive security system with multiple surveillance cameras and a public address system.

 More details